-The multi-threaded approach has been efficiently used in simulation platforms for separating the I/O routines from the computational ones.
-Similar attempts have been done in the field of HLA-based simulation platforms (see, e.g., [3]), where multi-threading has been used to implement non-blocking interoperability services across federations of simulators.
-The main difference from our proposal is that multi-threading has been used to implement sector-specific functionalities, while we use it as a means to overtake differentiated operations (including event processing).
-In addition, to the best of our knowledge, changes in the number of worker threads has never been used to perform dynamic optimizations in response to workload's variations, as instead we allow with our proposal.
-It has only been employed in master-slave simulation architectures to cope with dynamic increase/decrease of the amount of available resources (e.g. for simulation platforms running on top of desktop grids [4]).
+As for HLA-based simulation platforms (see, e.g., [MW95]), multi-threading has been used to implement non-blocking interoperability services across federations of simulators.
+The strongest difference from our approach is that multi-threading has been used to implement sector-specific functionalities, while we use it as a means to overtake differentiated operations (including event processing), depending on dynamical variations of the application level workload.
+In addition, to the best of our knowledge, changes in the number of worker threads has never been used to perform dynamical optimizations in response to workload's variations.
+It has only been employed in masterslave simulation architectures to cope with dynamical increase/decrease of the amount of available computing resources (e.g. for simulation platforms running on top of desktop grids [PF08]).
 However, in such a context, concurrent threads operate on inherently partitioned data, while we approach multi-threading in the presence of shared (e.g. kernel-level) data structures.

-When considering solutions specifically oriented to improve the performance of simulation platforms on multicore machines, one approach related to our proposal can be found in [5].
-However, this approach is targeted at a specific architecture, namely the IBM cell processor, while our proposal is general, thus being suited for differentiated multicore platforms.
-Also, the work in [5] is oriented to optimize the simulation via task parallelization schemes that are orthogonal to the power reallocation scheme we present in this article.

-Similar considerations can be made for other works which target simulation systems' performance improvements via the exploitation of hardware parallelism offered by GPU architectures (see, e.g., [6]).
-These approaches are mostly suited for data parallelism while we deal with more general schemes proper of the PDES paradigm.
-Also, dynamic computational power reallocation across different simulation kernel instances is not targeted by those works.
+When considering solutions specifically oriented to improve the performance of simulation platforms on multi-core machines, one approach having relations with our proposal can be found in [LW11].
+However, this approach is targeted at a specific architecture, namely the IBM cell processor, while our proposal is general, thus being suited for differentiated multi-core platforms.
+Also, the work in [LW11] is oriented to optimize the simulation via task parallelization schemes that are orthogonal to the power reallocation scheme we present in this article.
+Similar considerations can be made for other works which address the issue of improving the performance of simulation systems via the exploitation of hardware parallelism offered by GPU architectures (see, e.g., [HN10]).
+These approaches are mostly suited for data parallelism while we deal with more general parallelism schemes, which are proper of the PDES paradigm.
+Also, dynamic power reallocation across different simulation kernel instances is not targeted by those works.

-Recently, the work in [7] has presented an approach for improving the effectiveness of optimistic simulations on multicore machines via the employment of a global schedule mechanism relying on a distributed event queue.
-Differently from this work, our proposal targets the traditional case of local schedule, characterized by higher scalability thanks to the avoidance of cross-kernel synchronization operations while handling scheduling tasks.
-Similar considerations can be made when considering simulation architectures like ThreadedWarped [8], which uses a global priority queue.
-Differently from our proposal, it also uses a manager thread for event synchronizing and scheduling, which makes the architecture non-symmetric, as opposed to the symmetric approach we have devised, which does not entail any manager thread performing specialized functionalities.
+The work in $[lCsLpY^{+}11]$ has recently presented an approach for improving optimistic simulations on multi-core machines via the employment of a global schedule mechanisms relying on a distributed event queue.
+This proposal has been evaluated with a multicore machine comprising 8 cores.
+Differently from this work, our proposal targets the traditional case of local schedule, characterized by higher scalability thanks to the avoidance of cross-kernel synchronization operations while handling scheduling tasks, as we also show via experimentation on a multi-core server equipped with a total of 32 cores.
+Similar considerations can be made when considering simulation architectures like ThreadedWarped [Mil10], which uses a global priority queue.